navigation tips

 -windows Windows + Plus (+)

-OURS IS A CULTURE OF GENERALIZED STRUCTURAL ILLITERACY.
+OURS IS A CULTURE OF STRUCTURAL ILLITERACY.